ajwerner/fortune/REPORT.md

 Arcs can thus be viewed as non-overlapping intervals on the x-axis.
 Arcs are stored in a TreeSet<ArcKey> where I made an abstract class called an ArcKey so that I could use different comparators when storing the Arcs in the tree and when looking for the Arc that contains a give new point.
 When I look for the Arc containing a new Point p I create an ArcQuery(p) and then use the handy floorEntry method on the tree.
-When I need successors BreakPoints, I retreive neighboring Arcs and examine their breakpoints.
+When I need BreakPoint successors, I retreive neighboring Arcs and examine their breakpoints.

-BreakPoints represent an ordered tuple of sites, they are stored in a HashSet.
+BreakPoints are initialized with an ordered pair of sites.
+We know that a BreakPoint will only exist along the perpendicular bisector of the two sites.
+Their ordering as well as the y-values of the sites informs the location of the BreakPoint given the current sweepline location.
+BreakPoint locations are evaluated lazily when they are needed for looking at the ArcTree.
+BreakPoints also maintain HalfEdge information that points to the Voronoi edge in the diagram that it is a tracing part of.

-BreakPoints also represent half edges.
+BreakPoints are stored in a HashSet.
+This is necessary because after the algorithm has consumed all of the events, some of the BreakPoints will not have been destroyed.
+These BreakPoints are on edges that go to infinity and must be finished.

 ### Code Organization